 £899 might not scream “entry-level” to most, but the modern iteration of Technics - which actually has a 50-year history in hi-fi - is best known for its £3,000 SL-1210 and lauded for its £14k SL-1000R.
 So this SL-1500C is decidedly entry-level by comparison.

-This is a thoroughly modern turntable with direct drive (no belt to mess about with), a built-in cartridge and integrated phono stage.
+This Technics turntable is a thoroughly modern unit with direct drive (no belt to mess about with), a built-in cartridge and integrated phono stage.
 It’s also semi-automatic, so while you have to place the stylus in the groove to begin with, the tonearm will lift from the record at the end without you needing to lift a finger.

 But what’s most impressive about this next-gen turntable is how amazing the SL-1500C sounds.
 Clean, organised and dynamic, it takes a digital approach that digs up all of the detail on that big, black slab, but it’s not cold and unfeeling in the way of a hi-res music player.